ccallawa/alyvix_doc/stylesheet.rst

       | Green       | Leaves on the trees |
       +-------------+---------------------+

+|

 .. _style_columns_via_tables:

-Columns via a table having a *class* that removes borders
+Here's an example of columns via a table having a *class* that removes borders

 .. table::
    :widths: 33 33 33